jingl8/jingl8.github.io/_pages/cv.md

 ======
 * Ph.D in Political Science, University of Illinois at Urbana-Champaign, 2020.09-2025.12 (expected)

-  Major fields: comparative politics, American politics, and political methodology
+  Major fields:  political methodology, comparative politics, and American politics

 * M.S. in Applied Statistics, University of Illinois at Urbana-Champaign, 2021.01-2023.05
 * Empirical Implications of Theoretical Models Summer Institute, Emory University, 2024.06-2024.07